 03 of 09

-The article linked here uses a basic quilting cotton with a small print to show how the type of gathers and pleats affects how the fabric looks when used for small scale doll clothing.
-The example is set up with a 1:12 scale dollhouse doll.
+Use a basic quilting cotton with a small print to show how the type of gathers and pleats affects how the fabric looks when used for small scale doll clothing.
+This example is set up with a 1:12 scale dollhouse doll.

 04 of 09